dynamsoft-docs/license-server-docs/about/terms.md

 * The same permit can be used by multiple applications
 * The same application can use multiple permits from different License Items

 Therefore, Dynamsoft invented the concept of "Handshake Code".
-An application making use of Dynamsoft SDKs gets authorized by Dynamsoft [License Tracking Server](#license-tracking-server) through a specific Handshake Code.
-Within License Tracking Server
+An application making use of Dynamsoft SDKs gets authorized by Dynamsoft [License Tracking Server](#license-tracking-server) through a specific Handshake Code within License Tracking Server

 * The same Handshake Code can be configured to contain permits from different License Items
 * The permit from the same License Item can be shared by multiple Handshake Codes

-By doing this, the license verification code in your application doesn't need to change even if different permits are needed at a later date.
+By doing this, the license verification code in your application doesn't need to change, even if different permits are needed at a later date.

 A few things to note